-Council decided on an average rate increase of 10.5% for the 2024/25 financial year based on a 1% increase in our rating base.
-10.5% is lower than what was proposed during consultation.
+Council decided on of an average rate increase of 11.5% for the 2024/25 financial year.
+This is 1% lower than what was proposed during consultation.
 Council notes that this would impact future budget debt levels and that draft rates increases in the later years of the Long Term Plan would have to be increased as a result.